omidpouya/VR_Driving_Task/README.md

 If you use the code or data in this repository for your work, please cite the following paper:

-Pouya, O. R., & Moussavi, Z. (2023).
+## Ranjbar Pouya, O., & Moussavi, Z. (2023).
 Design and Evaluation of a Virtual Reality-based Driving Task to Investigate Temporal Preparation.
 CMBES Proceedings, 45.

 ## Contents